bgrace/wagtail-commons/README.md

 the script will consume the entire contents, render it as markdown, and then assign the result to the attrribute `some_attr`.

+**WARNING**: This command is destructive by design.
+It finds your root page, _deletes it and everything below it_, and creates a brand new root.
+So if you have put content in your database, it will be gone after you run it.
+It is intended to be executed repeatedly as you evolve your content, and meant to discourage creating content "by hand" during the design/development phase.

 ## PathOverrideable mixin for Page

 PathOverrideable is mixin for Page classes, which reimplements the